 Workouts to improve agility include:

-Building muscular strength is very valuable for a police officer and should definitely be incorporated in any police officer workout.
-Improving strength will have an impact on an officer’s’ performance in plenty of ways.
+Building muscular strength is valuable for a police officer and should definitely be incorporated into any police officer workout.
+Improving strength will impact an officer’s performance in plenty of ways.

 The areas a police officer will mostly want to improve are:

 Upper body strength includes any muscle that is above the waist.
 These muscles play many functional roles in the day-to-day lives of police officers.
 Beyond function, these muscles will be the only muscles visible to others while wearing your uniform – a little intimidation can go a long way in the life of a police officer.

 The lower body includes anything below the waist.
 This muscle group is vital because it will directly improve stamina, stabilization, and balance.
 An increase in lower body strength will also alleviate back pain.

 As you can see, there’s a lot that can be done for a police officer workout.
 Just remember to train when you can.
 Never push yourself too hard and always focus on the functionality of your training.